W. H. J. ALEXANDER LIMITED

 SUN TUGS

+William Henry James Alexander was born in Milton, Gravesend in 1858.
 W.H.J.
 Alexander Ltd began operating from Wapping as a lighterage company in 1883.
+In 1891 he was living at 83 Pepys St, Deptford.
 1899 saw the beginning of the use of the prefix 'Sun' on all their vessels.
 For many years they were based at St. Johns Wharf, Wapping, where 'WHJ' was reputed to often sleep on a camp bed.
 WHJ died in 1929 and the business was inherited by his six sons, all tug masters, and two daughters.
-The eldest son, George, then ran the business, and also skippered a tug at Dunkirk.
+Besides owning tugs and lighters the family also owned sailing vessels, one of which the Orion had been built in Rotterdam in 1901.
+William's sons, George and Charles, ran the business after their fathers death, and they also skippered tugs at Dunkirk.
 1938 saw them contributing four tugs and 150 barges to the Silvertown Services consortium and thereafter they concentrated on ship towing.
 On 27-1-1969 they joined with Ship Towage (London) Ltd to form London Tugs Ltd. Tugs not mentioned in these pages will be found under the London Tugs Ltd fleet list.

 FLEET LIST